 How Does This Compare?

-If you're an existing customer, the $300 bonus is fantastic.
+If you're an existing customer and qualify, the $300 bonus is strong.
 We maintain a list of bank bonus offers and there are very few offers that are as generous as the $300.
 Since you already have an existing relationship with Bank of America, it makes the maintenance of the account very easy since you have a login already.

 Alternatively, Chase has its Total Checking offer of $200 with very easy requirements.
 Just open an account, set up a direct deposit within 60 days, and you'll get the bonus in 10 days.
 The fee is waived if you have monthly direct deposits of at least $500 or you keep a minimum daily balance of $1,500.
 Those are both very easy requirements to satisfy.
 You can pair a Chase Savings account too for an extra $150, though that requires $10,000 in new money.

 So as you can see, the public offer from Bank of America is not worth it.
 Wells Fargo and Chase both have similar large geographic footprints (Chase is bigger actually) so you aren't getting anything extra by going with Bank of America.